 Note: you can only only Restore to the previous version of your theme, you cannot restore repeatedly to go back multiple versions.

 - Edit Code: For developers comfortable with custom coding.
 This will direct you to the HTML/CSS files associated with your theme for editing.
-Note: Site Builder offers Advanced HTML & CSS customizations on Pro plans and above.
-Reach out to us for more information.
+Learn more about custom themes here.

 - Update available: If there’s a green button next to this option, there’s an update available for your current theme!
 Be sure to always be on the updated version to ensure an optimal experience for your learners.